BioPAX/validator/distr/src/main/etc/README.txt

  DEVELOPER NOTES
 ******************************************************************************

-Using Maven and the project source code, one can also build and run the validator web app on the embedded Tomcan instance as follows:

-$mvn clean install
-$cd biopax-validator-web
-$mvn tomct6:run

-(see biopax-validator-web/pom.xml for details)

 Debugging tips:
 - to disable LTW AOP, set <context:load-time-weaver aspectj-weaving="off"/>
   in the applicationContext.xml; or edit the META-INF/aop.xml